Last Updated on November 17, 2023 by Chuck Wilson

-Do you know where to look to find golf cart repair near me?
-We can help with an Interactive Map to find all listed golf cart repair shops in your vicinity.
-We can also offer tips on what to look for in a golf cart repair shop.
+Do you know where to look to find golf cart repair near you?
+We can help with an Interactive Map to find all listed golf cart repair shops and cart customizations in your vicinity.
+We can also offer a step-by-step guide on what to look for in a golf cart repair shop.
 Turn your location services on and select shops from the map below.

-When you click on the location marker of a golf cart repair shop near home, you will get details on the repair shop or dealership, such as an address, phone number, and hours.
+When you click on the location marker of a golf cart repair shop near your home, you will get details on the repair shop or dealership, such as an address, phone number, and hours.
 Use “View Larger Map” and you will get even more details like reviews and directions.
 They may even offer a mobile golf cart repair service and save you the trip.

-Sad, but true…usually nobody leaves a review for a repair business unless they have a complaint.
+Sad, but true…usually nobody leaves a review for a repair business for excellent service, just if they have a complaint.
 So, when you see a positive review from a local golf car owner, they probably have had an above-average positive experience with the business.

 Two places that you can view customer reviews are on the Google Search results and the company business website (provided they have one).
 Golf cart dealerships are more likely to budget for a website, but they are not likely to post negative comments.

 Take the reviews on the website with a grain of salt.
 Your best bet is to talk to some of the local golf cart owners about their experiences with your selected repair shop.
 Be sure and ask them about prices, value, service, and if the work was performed in a timely manner.

-If your prospective repair shop has a website, check for BBB (Better Business Bureau) for years of experience and other awards of excellence for quality service.
+If your prospective repair shop has a website, check BBB (Better Business Bureau) for years of experience and other awards of excellence for quality service.
 If you visit the shop in person, look around and see what citations, awards, or certifications they have.
 Is the shop in pristine condition?
 Working on golf carts isn’t rocket science, but having a trade school certification for the service technicians goes a long way in convincing me that they know what they are doing.